claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

 ## Trello

+### Voting functionality

 - To add voting functionality to Trello, click the menu top right, then select powerups and search for the Voting powerup to add it.
 - Once it's added you can vote on Trello cards by hovering over and pressing on the keyboard, or opening up the card and finding the Vote button on the right.
 - You can then order cards in a column by how many votes they have, by clicking the three dots at the top right of the column and selecting "Sort by..." then "votes".

+### Other quick shortcuts

+- **Copying / pasting cards between boards**: Simply hover over a card and use Ctrl + C / Cmd + C, then go to the destination board and use Ctrl + V / Cmd + V.
+- **Adding your name to a card**: Hover over it and press the spacebar (doesn't work if the new card bit at the bottom has focus).